kamranbekirovyz/place-pickarte/README.md

 - ✅ **Continue button** to confirm selection
 - 🎨 **Styled components** ready for your colors

-**That's the main point** - we don't give you basic components.
-We give you a **complete, production-ready place picker** that you can customize to your brand.
+**That's it!**, that's the main point: we give you a **complete, production-ready place picker** that you can customize to your brand.
+It already has a beautiful and minimal design that can go with any design system, and you can also easily customize it for your own app.

 ### API Reference